hunteke/temoa/docs/source/Documentation.rst

 This parameter allows the modeler to specify resources to constrain per period.
 Note that a constraint in one period does not relate to any other periods.
-For instance, if the modeler specifieds a limit in period 1 and does not specify a limit in period 2, then the model may use as much of that resource as it would like in period 2.
+For instance, if the modeler specifies a limit in period 1 and does not specify a limit in period 2, then the model may use as much of that resource as it would like in period 2.